Renewed US-led air strikes pound IS holdouts - Journal du Cameroun

 But IS has already begun its transformation into a guerilla organisation, and still carries out deadly hit-and-run attacks from desert or mountain hideouts.

+“To those who think our caliphate has ended, we say not only has it not ended, but it is here to stay,” said one fighter.

+He urged IS supporters to conduct attacks in the west against the enemies of the “caliphate”.

-The war in Syria has killed more than 370,000 people and displaced millions since it erupted following the repression of anti-government protests in 2011.
+The war in Syria aimed at deposing longtime leader President Bashar al-Assad has killed more than 370,000 people and displaced millions since it erupted following the repression of anti-government protests in 2011.